stylight/handbook/_docs/personal-growth.markdown

  - I like to work with numbers, calculate our KPIs and derive action plans from it
  - be in charge of our investment planning, etc.
  - I also provide other teams with reliable analysis & reports - I am the go to person, when a team needs help in setting up number driven decisions
  - I could improve my knowledge by setting clear short term and long term focus regarding my work & impact.
-Once I did this I need to take the right measures (exchanges, mentor, workshops) to boost my expertise in order to achieve the goals I set myself.
+And then I need to take the right measures (exchanges, mentor, workshops) to boost my expertise in order to achieve the goals I set myself.

 3. Impact
  - By analysing our CPC we saved X€ per month.
  - I often take the responsibility for team projects as DRI
  - I always try to optimize not only the processes I work with but also help my colleagues to get better in what they are doing
  - I could increase my business impact by taking over the DRI role more often
- - I can also increase my Impact by sharing important knowledge with our Newbies (e.g. Agile/Coding/IT101)
+ - I can also increase my impact by sharing important knowledge with our newbies (e.g. Agile/Coding/IT101)

 4. Leadership
  - I organize my daily work and prioritize my tasks on my own and consistently keep stakeholders up to date.
- - I see many team mates following my example of how I document/communicate results
+ - I see many teammates following my example of how I document/communicate results
  - I could learn more about me being a leader by asking leadership focused questions in my next peer feedback
- - I could increase my leadership scope by sharing interesting blog posts not only with my team but also to a wider audience via Slack channels
+ - I could increase my leadership scope by sharing interesting blog posts not only with my team but also with a wider audience via Slack channels

 5. Culture
- - Our culture fits to my personality as I can be completely myself and am accepted for who I am and how I work.
-I also enjoy being amongst other Stylighters - be it at work or outside work.
+ - Our culture fits my personality.
+I can be completely myself and am accepted for who I am and how I work.
+I also enjoy being amongst other Stylighters - be it at work or outside of it.
- - I organize company wide team events, such as the “ship it day”, “Burger Fridays” and “Running groups”.
+ - I organize company wide team events: “Running group”.
- - I take care that we celebrate team success together (country launches, new hire, etc.)
+ - I ensure that we celebrate team successes together (country launches, new hire, etc.)
  - I could increase my impact on culture by attending more team events, organizing our next team event...

 ### Patterns

 There are some interesting patterns to look out for.
 Often there is a strong correlation between _values_ & _culture_, _mastery_ & _impact_ or _leadership_ & _impact_.
-If you find a big gap while comparing the reach of those areas with each other this might be worth discussing to identify areas for potential growth.
+If you find a big gap while comparing the reach of those areas with each other this might be worth discussing in order to identify areas for potential growth.

 - Major difference in reach in values and culture
 - Major difference in reach in mastery and impact